Summary of Genesis 27:1-13:

 BSF Study Questions Genesis: Lesson 17, Day 2: Genesis 27:1-13

-3) Jacob wanted the some good game meat to satisfy his hunger.
-Jacob, Esau, and Rebekah all wanted the spiritual blessing of Jacob.
+3) Isaac wanted some good game meat to satisfy his hunger.
+Jacob, Esau, and Rebekah all wanted the spiritual blessing of Isaac.

 5) I think most of the time Christians mean to do good, but end up using trickery to do so with good intentions.
 However, sin and selfishness drive us so people can mean good for them and not others.